Adamant Research Report.

 Access to capital in a deflationary world

-Life annuity - This is a contract for a fixed price,giving the owner the right to receive annual payments for the rest of his life.
-Such contracts have been widely used since the 14th century as debt substitutes, since they did not violate the Catholic Church’s prohibition of usury.
-(Starting in the sixteenth century, the law usually guaranteed that perpetual annuities could be repaid by paying off the body of debt.)
-Lifetime annuities were often used to finance low-risk capital-intensive enterprises: businesses, farms, and local governments.
-In the Lower Lands in the 14th century, two common economic scenarios were observed.
-Sandy coastal regions suffered from frequent floods, and there many landowners could not cope with their debts and lost their property.
-In the more stable inland lands of Flanders, annuity-based loans were used to stimulate business development (often with the aim of investing in real estate), while older residents bought life-long rental contracts as a pension.
-Annuities could be passed on to third parties and therefore became a popular financial instrument among the urban population.
-As the Netherlands Revolution gained momentum, and revenues from maritime trade increased, so did the importance of protecting cities and their populations.
-Cities began to raise capital by issuing annuities.
+Lifeannuityis sold at a fixed priceA contract that gives the owner the right to receive annual payments for the rest of his life.
+Such contracts were widely used since the 14th century as debt substitutes, since they did not violate the Catholic Church's ban on usury.
+(Beginning in the 16th century, the law generally guaranteed that perpetual annuities could be repaid by paying off the body of the debt.)
+Perpetual annuities were often used to finance capital-intensive, low-risk enterprises: businesses, farms, and local governments.
+There were two common economic scenarios in the Low Countries in the 14th century.
+Coastal regions with sandy soils suffered from frequent flooding, and many landowners there fell into debt and lost their properties.
+In the more stable interior states of Flanders, annuity-based loans were used to stimulate business development (often for the purpose of property investment), while older residents bought life annuity contracts as a pension.
+Annuities were transferable to third parties and therefore became a popular financial instrument among urban populations.
+As the Dutch Revolution gained momentum and revenues from maritime trade increased, so did the importance of protecting cities and their populations.
+Cities began raising capital by issuing annuities.

-“By the 1580s, annuities were enoughdeveloped to serve as a reliable tool for the general public, including merchants, widows, orphans, and charities, ”- Gelderblom & Jonker
+"By the 1580s, annuities were quitedeveloped to serve as a reliable tool for the general public, including merchants, widows, orphans and charities." - Gelderblom & Jonker

 Annuities gained popularity much earlierthan mutual life insurance (which appeared only in the 18th century in England), since they required trust to the issuer of the insurance policy to a much lesser extent.
 The insurance payment would have to be claimed literally from the other world, without the possibility of taking the security deposit.
 Perhaps the cultural component also played a role: it was more comfortable for clients to put on a long life (annuities) than on a short one (life insurance).

-“Annuities could be used for manygoals, in particular as a way to pay off the debt of the heirs [...]
-Antwerp's outstanding growth has strongly affected both the land and credit markets in its vicinity due to the massive participation of citizens, ”- Limberger & De Vijlder
+“Annuities could be used for a variety ofpurposes, in particular as a way of paying off the debts of heirs […] The remarkable growth of Antwerp has greatly influenced both the land and credit markets in its surroundings due to the massive participation of citizens,” Limberger & De Vijlder

-Bitcoin Nominated Lending lives and lives, although the currency itself is onlyrecently celebrated its 10th anniversary.
-It is reported that since the start of operations in March 2018, Genesis Capital has drawn up $ 2 billion worth of bitcoin-denominated debt contracts.
-Demand is evident from hedge funds, businesses with bitcoin reserves and individual traders.
-We see parallels between the annuities that the Dutch cities issued and the IEO tokens that the exchanges today issue (Initial Exchange Offering, or IEO, the initial placement of exchange tokens).
-For example, Bitfinex created the LEO IEO token in order to attract market liquidity at a difficult legal time and also to reduce the liquidity risk associated with Tether.
-The exchange’s perpetual commitment to redeem LEO at a market price makes this token look like annuities.
-Other exchanges located in offshore jurisdictions have followed suit: Binance issued Binance Coin, Huobi - Huobi Token, and FTX - FTX Token.
-Bitcoin exchanges have a loyal audience, which to some extent depends on their services, and tokens allow exchanges to use the trust of users, essentially borrowing money from them.
-Developing an analogy with the besieged Dutch cities and merchants eager for profit, we expect that offers similar to annuities will continue to be popular with offshore bitcoin exchanges and cryptotrader millennials.
-In fact, these are the first examples of proto life insurance in the Bitcoin market.
-Over time, we expect mutual companies to appear. life insurancethat may well breathe new life into thisextremely weakened traditional industry.
+Bitcoin Nominated Lendingis alive and well, although the currency itself is onlyrecently celebrated its 10th anniversary.
+Genesis Capital has reportedly written over $2 billion in Bitcoin-denominated debt contracts since it began operations in March 2018.
+Demand from hedge funds, businesses with Bitcoin holdings, and individual traders is evident.
+We see parallels between the annuities that Dutch cities issued and the IEO tokens that exchanges issue today (Initial Exchange Offering, or IEO, is the initial placement of exchange tokens).
+For example, Bitfinex created the IEO token LEO to attract market liquidity during a legally challenging time, as well as reduce the liquidity risk associated with Tether.
+The exchange's perpetual commitment to repurchase LEO at market price makes this token similar to annuities.
+Other offshore exchanges followed suit: Binance released Binance Coin, Huobi launched Huobi Token, and FTX launched FTX Token.
+Bitcoin exchanges have a loyal audience that is somewhat dependent on their services, and tokens allow exchanges to leverage the trust of users by essentially borrowing money from them.
+Building on the analogy of beleaguered Dutch cities and profit-hungry merchants, we expect annuity-like offerings to continue to be popular with offshore Bitcoin exchanges and millennial crypto traders.
+In fact, these are the first examples of proto-life insurance in the Bitcoin market.
+Over time, we expect mutual companies to emergelife insurancethat may well breathe new life into thisextremely weakened traditional industry.
 Numerous studies have shown that inflation dampens the demand for life insurance, so the spread of bitcoin as hard money can return the popularity of this service.

 “IEO is an explosive mixture of Goldman Sachs and Nasdaq.
 This is a new type of fundraising that can change the financial industry [...], but first you need to deal with its regulation ”, - Steven Nerayoff, CEO Alchemist, June 2019